Join Our Team

 We are assembling a team of watchdog and investigative journalists able to deliver depth – not by generating daily headlines but by strategically focusing our resources where they’re needed most.
 We will do this in partnership with local print, television and radio newsrooms, teaming up with them whenever possible to maximize reporting power and reach the widest possible audience.

-About You: You are an investigative/watchdog journalist with a knack for wrangling and analyzing data.
+You are an investigative/watchdog journalist with a knack for wrangling and analyzing data.
 Nothing excites you more than figuring out how to pry data from websites or PDFs, slice it and dice it in Python or R and find the story behind the numbers.
 You have a proven track record of using data to produce original, impactful work that uncovers hidden truths and shines a light on issues of public concern.

 As much as you love data, though, you also enjoy the other aspects of the job – talking to sources, fighting for public records and digging into documents.
 You understand the value of compelling narratives and how to bring to life the data and documents you find.
 And you relish solid input from editors and peers who have your back and want your work to shine.